 Sunil Narine v Rohit Sharma

 While Rohit Sharma has a similar average against spin and pace in IPL, his strike-rate against spinners is only 110 as compared to 145.1 against pacers.
-The Mumbai Indians’ skipper doesn’t go after spinners, especially if it is the mystery of Sunil Narine who has also nailed him a record six times in IPL, the most by any bowler.
+The Mumbai Indians’ skipper doesn’t go after spinners, especially if it is the mystery of Sunil Narine who has also nailed him a record six times in IPL, the most by any bowler against a particular batsman amongst the current set of players.